juliantroeps/search-everything-fork/README.md

 ## Changelog

+** 8.3.0 **

+- More formatting and cleanup
+- Bugfixes

+### Previous Changelog

 ** 8.2.2 **

 - this fixes the notice "Trying to access array offset on value of type bool" in newer php versions
 - options page cleanup
 - bumped version

-### Previous Changelog

-** 8.2.2 **

 - Formatting

 ** 8.2.1 **